 Once a vaccine is approved, health authorities, including the CDC and the AAP, recommend when and how children should get it.
 However, each state's government decides which vaccines are required for

 In the meantime, make sure your children are

 caught up on their vaccinations against measles, influenza, whooping cough, and any others that your pediatrician recommends.

-One thing is certain: The COVID-19 vaccine is our best hope for ending the pandemic.
-We look forward to the day when children can spend time with friends, travel with their families, and enjoy their communities safely.
+hundreds of millions of U.S. adults and adolescents who've received them already We look forward to the day when younger children can get the vaccines, too, so they can spend time with friends, travel with their families, and enjoy their communities safely.